 Andreas Kornevall – Director of Operations

 Andreas works with innovative grassroots programmes in the ecological, cultural and social sectors in countries including India, the USA, Eduador, Iceland and the Gambia.
-He was a founder of WorkingAbroad and is a member of the British Permaculture Association.
+He is a founder of WorkingAbroad.com and is also a member of the British Permaculture Association.

 AARON JANGAARD – PROGRAMME COORDINATOR